Learn how to wake up without the alarm

 The exception?
 Yoga or tai chi.
 These two can, in fact, help you get ready to sleep!

-Try to use as many of this sleeping tips in your life as you can.
+Try to use as many of this sleeping tips in your life as you can, preferably for several years in a row.
+Read these tips over and over to memorize them.
 And use Flo to track your cycle, activities, and symptoms better.
-Hav a nice sleep… Always!
+Have a nice sleep… Always!